 Menu item Sub-menu item Values Description Adjust Color Highlights Cyan Density.
 Magenta Density.
 Yellow Density.
 Black Density Adjust the darkness or lightness of highlights on a printed page.
-Lower values represent lighter highlights on a printed page, and higher values represent darker +5 to -5.
-Default is 0. highlights on a printed page.
+Lower values represent lighter highlights on a printed page, and higher values represent darker +5 to -5 .
+Default is 0 . highlights on a printed page.
 Midtones Cyan Density.
 Magenta Density.
 Yellow Density.
 Black Density Adjust the darkness or lightness of midtones on a printed page.
-Lower values represent lighter midtones on a printed page, and higher values represent darker midtones are accessed as the printed page. +5 to -5 .
-Default is 0 . mictones on a printed page.
+Lower values represent lighter midtones on a printed page, and higher values represent darker +5 to -5 .
+Default is 0 . midtones on a printed page.
 Shadows Cyan Density.
 Magenta Density.
 Yellow Density.
 Black Density Adjust the darkness or lightness of shadows on a printed page.
 Lower values represent lighter shadows on a printed page, and higher values represent darker +5 to -5 .
-Default is 0 . snadows on a printed page.
+Default is 0 . shadows on a printed page.
 Restore Color Values Sets all the density values back to the factory default settings.
 Set Registration Test Page Print Shift the margin alignment to center the image on the page from top to bottom and from left to right.
 You can also align the image on the front with the image printed on the back.
 Print a test page for setting the registration.
 Source All trays Select the source input tray for printing the Set Registration page.
-Tray <x>: <contents> (choose a tray)</contents></x> Adjust Tray <x></x> Shift from -20 to 20 along Perform the alignment procedure for each tray. default.
-When it creates an image, the device scans across the X1 Shift bottom into the device.
-X2 Shift The scan direction is referred to as X. X1 is the scan Y Shift scan direction for the first side of a 2-sided page.
-X2 is the scan direction for the second side of a 2-sided page.
-The feed direction is referred to as Y. Print Modes <paper type=""></paper> Configure which mode is associated with which paper type.
+Tray <x>: <contents> (choose a tray)</contents></x> Adjust Tray <x></x> Shift from -20 to 20 along the X or Y axes.
+0 is the Perform the alignment procedure for each tray. default.
+When it creates an image, the device scans across the page from side to side as the sheet feeds from top to X1 Shift bottom into the device.
+X2 Shift The scan direction is referred to as X. X1 is the scan direction for the first side of a 2-sided page.
+X2 is the Y Shift scan direction for the second side of a 2-sided page.
+X2 is the The feed direction is referred to as Y. Print Modes <paper type=""></paper> Configure which mode is associated with which paper type.

-Table 2-16 Print Quality / menu (continued) ------------ --------------- -------- -------------
+Table 2-16 Print Quality menu (continued) ------------ -------------------- -------------